liwuqingxin/Avalonia.Css/README.md

 # Usage

-Please see the section of [Libraries](##Libraries).
+Please see the section of [Packages](##Packages) for details.

 ## Contribution

-We hope more interested partners will join us in enhancing and expanding Acss, making it more vibrant and capable.
+We hope more interested partners could join us in enhancing and expanding Acss, making it more vibrant and capable.

-If you're interested in getting involved, have ideas, suggestions, or feedback, please send an email to yangqi1990917@163.com.
+If you're interested in getting involved or have any ideas, suggestions, or feedback, please send an email to yangqi1990917@163.com.
 In the email, you could tell us about:

 - About you.
 - What can we do for you?